skip to content

 Any request for LCD reconsideration that, in the judgment of First Coast, does not meet the criteria described above, is invalid.
 If the request is invalid, First Coast will respond, in writing, to the requestor explaining why the request was invalid.

 A valid request does not convey that a determination has been made whether or not the item or service will be covered or non-covered under 1862 (a)(1)(A) of the act.
-The response to the requestor that the request is complete is an acknowledgement to the requestor of the receipt of a complete request.
+The response to the is an acknowledgement only of the receipt and acceptance of a valid request.

 First Coast Service Options (First Coast) strives to ensure that the information available on our provider website is accurate, detailed, and current.
 Therefore, this is a dynamic site and its content changes daily.
 It is best to access the site to ensure you have the most current information rather than printing articles or forms that may become obsolete without notice.